EbadShabbir/Argus/README.md

 - Benchmarks may not capture real-world diversity, noise, or domain-specific constraints.
 - No task-specific fine-tuning; results reflect fixed checkpoints.
-- Evaluation on edge devices is limited to theoretical analysis due to hardware constraints[1].
+- Evaluation on edge devices is limited to theoretical analysis due to hardware constraints.

 ---